Yansson/try/Readme.txt

 # and will make a lot of fun from it.
 # This is used for coding cooperation.
 # also some communication.
+# I'm getting used to this.
+# This is easy.